swei5/michigan_notes/EECS-485/19 Scaling II - Dynamic Pages.md

 	- Etc.

 **Microservice architecture** is a service-oriented architecture with "smaller pieces" and is common with containerization.
+- Many instances of a web app
+- Web apps communicate with servers over the network

 ![[Pasted image 20231120224527.png|400]]

 We can acquire container execution via PaaS - renting servers that run container runtime such as Docker.
 This is sometimes called serverless computing.

+### Scaling Client-side Dynamic Pages
+This is simply scaling JavaScript with same technique as **static pages** and REST API as server-side dynamic pages.
+- `bundle.js` via CDN
+- REST API server code in a container on PaaS